Roaringwater Bay

-Roaringwater Bay (Lough Trasnagh or Loch Trasna in Irish) is a bay in County Cork in south-western Ireland.
+Roaringwater Bay, or Lough Trasnagh, is a bay in County Cork in south-western Ireland.

 History

 Until the late Middle Ages, large parts of Roaringwater Bay were under the control of chieftains, in particular O'Mahonys, O'Driscolls and McCarthys who built several castles in the area to control the fisheries and water access in general.

 Illaungawna Island (right), and part of Skeam East island (left).
 Cunnamore promontory with the pier visible in distance.

 Geography

 There are no officially defined boundaries of Roaringwater Bay.
 While Ordnance Survey Ireland maps place the name within the smaller inlet east of the Horse Island, the National Parks And Wildlife Service defined the Roaringwater Bay and Islands Special Area of Conservation (SAC) as reaching as far west as Toormore Bay, and encompassing Cape Clear, Sherkin and Long Island.
 In any case the natural boundaries are the south-eastern shore of the Mizen Peninsula in the north, Baltimore Harbour in the south, and the wider, open Long Island Bay on the west.

 The bay contains many islands, including what is known as Carbery's Hundred Isles.
 This group of islands spread between Roaringwater Bay and Long Island Bay, with the three largest being Cape Clear Island, Sherkin Island and Heir Island.
 Some of the islands in the bay, including Castle Island and Horse Island, are privately owned.

 The bedrock of the area is composed of old red sandstone reefs, and most of the islands and coastal areas are relatively flat, only raising towards the south and culminating at 160m on Cape Clear.

 The largest towns and villages around Roaringwater Bay include Schull, Ballydehob and Baltimore.